mphaxise/drive_file_viewer/README.md

 - **Metadata-based Summaries**: Generates descriptive summaries for non-text files based on file type, size, and other metadata
 - **Concise Output**: All summaries are limited to a maximum of 25 words for quick scanning
 - **Error Handling**: Graceful fallbacks when summarization fails or when files cannot be accessed
+- **High-Performance Caching**: Summaries are cached on the server for instant reuse in CSV exports

 ### Requirements